bvis/docker-logstash/README.md

 If you are using LOGSPOUT be sure that it ignores this container or you'll get an infinite loop of logging.

-Be sure that the endpoint of elasticsearch is reachable by this container in the 9200 port.
+By default it tries to send the logs to the Elasticsearch on the address "elasticsearch:9200".

+    docker service create \
+      --name logstash \
+      -e LOGSPOUT=ignore \
+      basi/logstash

+This can be changed using the environment variables:

+- ELASTICSEARCH_ADDR
+- ELASTICSEARCH_PORT

+For example:

-    docker service create --network logging --name logstash -e LOGSPOUT=ignore logstash
+    docker service create \
+      --name logstash \
+      -e LOGSPOUT=ignore \
+      -e ELASTICSEARCH_ADDR=myelastic.example.com \
+      -e ELASTICSEARCH_PORT=9201
+      basi/logstash